-Gradual dwindling of potential amplitudes in HD electrograms without electrical hum during LV laser application.
-Note: VES with laser on and off (Red ovals)
+Gradual dwindling of electrical potoetentials amplitudes in the HD-lasermapping LV electrograms (LEG) without electrical hum during laser application at 15W.

+Note: VES in ECG trace I with laser on and off (red ovals)

-HD mapping (LEG) in a patient with long lasting persistent AF showing gradual dwindling (oblique arrow) and abolishment (A1) of potential amplitudes during AF ablation = Online monitoring of successful ablation (A2).
-Spike laser off (red oval)
+HD-lasermapping (LEG) in a patient with very long lasting persistent AF showing gradual dwindling of electrical potential amplitudes in the HD-Lasermapping, (HD LEG, oblique arrow) and permanent abolishment in the 4ths (A-A1,,: online_monitoring of successful treatment.
+Sinus rhythm (SR) is achieved (A3).
+A spike is marking laser off (red oval).

-${\bf A}$ No atrial or ventricular capture during low frequency stimulation (LFS) at a point outside the localization of ganglion plexi whereas HFS - high frequency stimulation results in slowing of atrial rhythm from 617 ms to 1027 ms. B After laser application aimed at the same point as in A no change in atrial cycle length is seen during HFS
+A No atrial or ventricular capture during low frequency stimulation (LFS) at a point outside the localization of ganglion plexi whereas HFS - high frequency stimulation results in slowing of atrial rhythm from 617 ms to 1027 ms.

+B After laser application aimed at the same point as in A no change in atrial cycle length is seen during HFS